goFrendiAsgard/zaruba/docs/concept.md

 You have see how `service task` works and how it is different from `command task`.
 Now let's see how you can make a `docker task` to run a container.

-You can make docker task by extending `core.startDockerContainer`.
+You can make docker task by extending `zrbStartDockerContainer`.
 Also, you need to provide several `config` to configure the task:

 * `useImagePrefix`: Either you want to use image prefix or not.
 Since we want to fetch images from [dockerhub](https://hub.docker.com/), we set this to `false`.
 * `imagePrefix`: If you choose to `useImagePrefix`, you can specify the prefix here.